gretaja/pyvisdmc/doc/components.md

 ## **`mult_dist` Plot Component (mult\_dist.py)**

 **What it does:**
 Generates multiple histograms for several specified bond lengths simultaneously, allowing the user to compare distributions of different bonds within the same simulation.
+(Essentially, this is just multiple one_dist plots on top of each other.)

 **Inputs:**